-The loosening legal restrictions around marijuana use in the United States.
+- The loosening legal restrictions on marijuana use in the United States.
 Because of the loosening legal restrictions, many individuals are taking a second look at illicit drugs with proven therapeutic uses.

 With the door now slightly cracked, it is up to curious onlookers (like you!) to step in, become informed and then ‘burst the floodgates’ of psychedelic use.
 Doing this is only possible through the focused dissemination of information and responsible personal experimentation.